 Opara enjoyed an excellent start to the 2015 campaign, leading MLS through week six with 30 interceptions to go along with a team-high two goals and an MLS Player of the Month nomination in March.
 An Achilles injury in April drew an early end to his season.
 He made his return a year later, appearing in a 2-0 win at the New York Red Bulls on April 9, 2016, and has since contributed regularly to Sporting KC's back line.

-2016: MLS regular season: Has started two of five appearances and contributed to one shutout (264 minutes played).
+2016: MLS regular season: Has started three of seven appearances and contributed to one shutout (345 minutes played).
 Made his season debut as a first-half substitute in a 2-0 win over the New York Red Bulls on April 9, becoming the first MLS player in 2016 to reach eight interceptions, five clearances an four tackles -- doing so in just 49 minutes of action.
 Earned his first start in just over a year on April 13 against the Colorado Rapids.

 2015: MLS regular season: Earned six starts, scored two goals and contributed to three clean sheets (534 minutes played).
 Scored a goal in a 1-1 draw against the New York Red Bulls on March 8, playing his first MLS match since March 29, 2014.
 Earned MLS Team of the Week recognition in Week 1 (March 9).
 Earned MLS Team of the Week recognition in Week 3 (March 23).
 Scored the game-winning goal in a 1-0 win at New York City FC on March 28.
 Earned MLS Team of the Week recognition in Week 4 (March 30).
 Nominated for Etihad Airways MLS Player of the Month in March.
 Was named Soccer By Ives Player of the Month for March.
 Suffered a ruptured Achilles tendon injury in the final moments of a 0-0 draw against Real Salt Lake on April 11.
 MLS Cup Playoffs: Did not feature.
 Open Cup: Did not feature.